Karoly-Git/carousel/readme.txt

     2. There are 5 template images in the 'img' folder.
         Delete those files and add your own images.
         Minimum 3 images must be in the folder.
 No maximum limit.
-        All images should have the same aspect ratio!
+        All images must have the same aspect ratio!
         Each image extension should be 'jpg'!
         Rename the files to 'img1.jpg', 'img2.jpg', 'img3.jpg', and so on...

-    3. Add this script to the head of the html and make sure the 'src' points to the 'carousel.js' with the correct path:
+    3. Add the following script to the head of the html and make sure the 'src' points to the 'carousel.js' with the correct path:
         <script type="module" defer src="./carousel.js"></script>

-    4. Add this css link to the head of the html:
+    4. Add the following css link to the head of the html:
         <link rel="stylesheet" href="./carousel.css" />

-    5. Add this div tag to your html:
+    5. Add the following div tag to your html:
         <div class="carousel"></div>

     6. Specify the following parameters in the 'carousel.css' file: